How to guides

 Wet & Dry Sanding Sheets

-We recommend using graded wet and dry sanding sheets to further smooth the surface to be polished and to eliminate any marks you have made with needle files - as well as sanding away any stubborn fire stain.
+We recommend using graded wet and dry sanding sheets to further smooth the surface to be polished and to eliminate any marks you have made with needle files, as well as sanding away any stubborn fire stain.

-We sell 3 grades of wet and dry sanding sheets - for best results, work up through the grades from coarse to fine:
+For best results, work up through the grades from coarse to fine:

-400 grit (coarse)
+• 400 grit - coarse

-600 grit (medium)
+• 600 grit - medium

-1200 grit (fine)
+• 1200 grit - fine

 Or Sanding & Polishing Sticks

-Which ever you use, start with the coarse grade and work all around your piece until every surface is sanded and smooth - work through all the grades from coarse to fine in the same way.
+Start with the coarse grade and work all around your piece until every surface is sanded and smooth.
+Work through all the grades from coarse to fine in the same way.
+Changing the direction in which you sand between grades also helps to show any marks which could cause issues later on.

 Take A Critical View